Restricted Electrical Works

 Controlled Electrical Works

 Controlled Electrical Works are works that require certification if completed by a REC.
 Most electrical works in commercial and industrial environments are covered under the scope of Controlled Electrical Works.
-While the CER recommend that RECs are hired to complete these works, it is not a legal requirement that only RECs carry out Controlled Electrical Works.
+While the Commission for Regulation of Utilities (CRU) recommend that RECs are hired to complete these works, it is not a legal requirement that only RECs carry out Controlled Electrical Works.

 Definition of Controlled Electrical Works